Dr. Jekyll and Mr. Hyde (video game): Development and release

 Dr. Jekyll and Mr. Hyde was developed by Advance Communication Company.
 The story of the game is based on Robert Louis Stevenson's novel Strange Case of Dr Jekyll and Mr Hyde.
 Dr. Jekyll and Mr. Hyde was published by Toho in Japan for the Family Computer on April 8, 1988.

 Nintendo announced at a 1987 Consumer Electronic Show (CES) trade show that they had signed five licensing agreements to market titles exclusively for the Nintendo Entertainment System (NES), with one licensee being Bandai America.
 Dr. Jekyll and Mr. Hyde was announced as a future release by Bandai America at the Summer CES held in early June 1988.
 At the 1989 Winter CES in Las Vegas, Dr. Jekyll and Mr. Hyde was shown along with their two other games Athletic World and Bandai Golf: Challenge Pebble Beach.
 It was published by Bandai America for the Nintendo Entertainment System in July 1989.
-Dr. Jekyll and Mr. Hyde was described as being "largely ignored" its own era and subsequently forgotten.
+Dr. Jekyll and Mr. Hyde was described as being "largely ignored" in its own era and subsequently forgotten.

 Reception

 From contemporary reviews, the four reviewers in Famicom Tsūshin all described the game as either frustrating or too difficult.
-The second of two reviewers in Famicom Hisshoubon said that at first glance, the game resembled Castlevania III but that these but these thoughts quickly vanished when they found no elements of fun seemed to be considered when making the game was made.
+The second of two reviewers in Famicom Hisshoubon said that at first glance, the game resembled Castlevania III but that these thoughts quickly vanished when they found no elements of fun seemed to be considered when making the game.
 The first reviewer in Famicom Hisshoubon adored the idea of the game, saying that "the eternal theme of the duality of humanity has finally been put into a game" and that they look forward to the developers next game.
 Two reviewers in Famicom Tsūshin said the duality gameplay concept with the Dr. Jekyll & Mr. Hyde-theme was an inspired choice, but not fully realized when applied to gameplay.
 One said it would have been superior as a more straight-forward action game while another said giving the game some patience could have them hooked.
 Two others from the magazine said it was too difficult to enjoy.

 In the German magazine Aktueller Software Markt, Torsten Oppermann complimented the animation and said the background graphics were well realized, showcasing the English-styled scenery but said the scrolling effects and music in the game were presented poorly.
 Oppermann concluded it as one of the better NES games on the market at the time, saying that the system was already short on new software.
-Howard H. Wen of VideoGames & Computer Entertainment described that the game was a "love this one or hate it" affair, writing that some will appreciate the unconventional concept and unique gameplay while and equal amount may feel that a video game where the object is to walk a stressed-out man to church as being "ridiculously absurd".
+Howard H. Wen of VideoGames & Computer Entertainment described that the game was a "love this one or hate it" affair, writing that some will appreciate the unconventional concept and unique gameplay while an equal amount may feel that a video game where the object is to walk a stressed-out man to church as being "ridiculously absurd".
 Wen found that the gameplay of blasting away at enemies as Hyde was the more fun part of the game, but as you were supposed to actively avoid becoming Hyde, it diminished the pleasure of it.